krgross/bma590-course-notes/docs/03-BayesianIntro.md

 <img src="03-BayesianIntro_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-## JAGS in R
+## MCMC and stochastic approximations of the posterior

+In most settings, a full conjugate prior is not available, and determining the posterior analytically is hard.
+In these situations, the contemporary approach is to approximate the posterior with a pseudo-random sample.
+While there are several methods for generating a pseudo-random sample from a posterior distribution, the most common approaches are based on Markov chain Monte Carlo (MCMC) sampling.

-All of the computational tools that we will examine in this section involve some form of stochastic sampling from the posterior.
-This computing companion will largely use the default settings, though in real practice the analyst will often have to do considerable work adjusting the settings to obtain a satisfactory approximation.
+There are multiple tools available for generating an MCMC sample from a posterior distribution, and software in this area changes rapidly.
+In this computing companion, we will use JAGS to approximate posterior distributions.
+JAGS is stand-alone software, but we can access JAGS from R using the `r2jags` package.
+This computing companion will largely use the default settings for the routines in `r2jags`, though in real practice the analyst will often have to do considerable work adjusting the settings to obtain a satisfactory approximation.

-We'll use JAGS through R, using the library `r2jags`.
+### The horse-kick data, once more

 Here is JAGS code to approximate the posterior to $\lambda$ for the horse-kick data, using the vague prior.

 ```r